openfaas/workshop/lab4.md

 Use the CLI to build, push, deploy and invoke the function.

 ```
-$ echo | faas invoke sleep-for
+$ echo | faas-cli invoke sleep-for
 Server returned unexpected status code: 500 - Can't reach service: sleep-for
 ```

 You should see it terminate without printing the message.

-Now set `sleep_duration` to a lower number like `2` and run `faas deploy` again.
+Now set `sleep_duration` to a lower number like `2` and run `faas-cli deploy` again.
 You don't need to rebuild the function when editing the function's YAML file.

 ```
-$ echo | faas invoke sleep-for
+$ echo | faas-cli invoke sleep-for
 Starting to sleep for 2
 Finished the sleep
 ```